Yaseen121/FinalYearProject/README.md

 Tower DomiNation is a game in the vein of Clash of Clans.
 However, it is mapped to real world locations and uses augemented reality in an effort to increase emersion.
 The main aim of the game is create the largest village.

 [![final-year-mobile-project-overview](https://i.imgur.com/ixdWkNI.png)](https://www.youtube.com/watch?v=v5-C9Q-MlwY "Final Project Video")
->Clcik the image to see YoutTube Video for demo/walkthrough.
+>Clcik the image to see YouTube Video of gameplay demo/walkthrough.

 ### Features
 ![final-year-mobile-project-features](https://i.imgur.com/Fvo7nu3.png)